jdalrym2/synscancontrol/README.md

 2. Load the project.
 PlatformIO should automatically install the necessary dependencies (e.g. espressif32 / arduinoespressif32) and configure the project.
 3. Configure desired build flags and upload method in [platformio.ini](platformio.ini).
 4. Use PlatformIO's build and upload buttons to build the project!

+### Serial Debugging (`-DSERIAL_DEBUG`)
+When enabled, print debugging information to the device's serial port.
+Disable when not in use to prevent the MCU from wasting time printing out to the serial port.

 ### OTA Updates (`-DOTA_UPDATES`)
 Allows over-the-air (OTA) updates via WiFi.
 Must configure WiFi SSID and password in [Constants.hpp](src/synscancontrol/Constants.hpp) and, after upload, configure the OTA settings in [platformio.ini](platformio.ini) appropriately, e.g.: